-First know that you shouldn’t be embarrassed if you have trouble sorting out all the different bit types in your head.
+First know that you shouldn’t be embarrassed if you have trouble sorting out all the different types of bits in your head.
 Or if you find yourself frustrated and confused when facing the bit wall at the tack store.

-In fact, many horse owners get overwhelmed by bits.
+In fact, many horse owners get overwhelmed by the range in types of bits available.
 They are just by nature confusing – especially because they are all designed to look different up on that wall when fundamentally there’s only a few real differences.

 Break it down to the basics

-Okay, so what are the basics of horse bits?
-How can we make it simple for ourselves to sort through them all?
-The first thing is breaking them down to the main types based on design.
+Okay, so what are the basics of the types of horse bits?
+How can we make it simpler for ourselves to sort through them all?
+The first thing is breaking them down to the main types of horse bits based on design.

 Then after that, there is the material used to make the bit.
 This is important because it controls how comfortable the stationary bit is going to be in the horse’s mouth and whether the horse will develop a taste for the bit or not.